: Some form of entertainment takes a potshot at some other form of entertainment.

 - Reconstructed: The fans of Troperz find it very funny and start regularly tuning in, building a new audience.

-- Played For Laughs: The writers of Alice and Bob all cook up 3,718 different Take Thats at Troperz (of which 72 get on the air), and the producers of Troperz do not notice any of them.
+- Played For Laughs: The writers of Alice and Bob cook up 3,718 different Take Thats at Troperz (72 of which are aired), and the producers of Troperz do not notice any of them.

 - Played For Drama: A group of fans of Troperz beat up the writers of Alice and Bob for making fun of their favorite show.
 This starts a literal war between Alice and Bob and Troperz.
 As the conflicts between the two shows begin to increase, the network airing Alice and Bob and the network airing Troperz start taking desperate measures to keep the peace, all of which fail.